 Main characteristics of Lizano sauce:

 - Flavor : Slightly sweet and tangy, with spicy and smoky undertones.
-It adds a depth of flavor to many dishes.
+It adds depth of flavor to many dishes.